djordje34/NLQ/API_DOCUMENTATION.md

 ## Authentication

-- For authentication, all Node.js API's require a valid JSON Web Token (JWT) to be included in the `Authorization` header.
+- For authentication, all Node.js APIs require a valid JSON Web Token (JWT) to be included in the `Authorization` header.

 ## Endpoints
 ### 1. Flask Endpoints